Establishing an online presence as a budding author can be a daunting process, especially if you’re still trying to pick a platform.

 The surge in indie and self-publication, not to mention the increasing reliance on eye-catching social media posts to attract business, has seen a corresponding increase in the availability of DIY graphic design apps and programs.

-Adobe Spark does have a guide for creating Wattpad covers, however, which you can check out here.
+Adobe Express does have a guide for creating Wattpad covers, however, which you can check out here.

 Often touted as a free browser-based alternative to expensive Photoshop software, Pixlr X also provides writers with the means to create professional-looking covers.